American football positions: Quarterback (QB)

 The quarterback is the player who receives the ball from the center to start the play.
 Considered the most influential position on the offensive side because his team's progress down the field is dependent on his success, the quarterback is responsible for receiving the play from the coaches on the sideline and communicating the play to the other offensive players in the huddle, and serves as the leader of the team's passing game.
 The quarterback may need to make late changes to the intended play at the line of scrimmage, known as an audible, depending on the defensive alignment.
 At the start of the play, the quarterback may be lined up in one of three positions.
-If he is positioned directly behind and in contact with the center and receives the ball via the direct hand-to-hand pass, he is said to be "under center".
-Alternatively, if he is lined up some distance behind the center, he is said to be either in shotgun formation or in pistol formation with shotgun generally further back than pistol.
-Upon receiving the ball from the center, the quarterback has three basic options to advance the ball: he may run the ball himself (most commonly referred to as scrambling), he may hand it to another eligible ball carrier to run with it, or he may execute a forward pass to a player further up the field.
+If they are positioned directly behind and in contact with the center and receive the ball via the direct hand-to-hand pass, they are said to be "under center".
+Alternatively, if they are lined up some distance behind the center, they are said to be either in shotgun formation or in pistol formation, with shotgun generally further back than pistol.
+Upon receiving the ball from the center, the quarterback has three basic options to advance the ball: they may run the ball themself (commonly referred to as scrambling), hand it to another eligible ball carrier to run with it, or execute a forward pass to a player further up the field.

 Backs (RB/FB)

 Running backs are players who line up behind the offensive line in a position to receive a hand-off from the quarterback and execute a rushing play.
 Anywhere from zero to three running backs may be utilized on a play; a formation with no running backs is often called an empty backfield.
 Depending on where they line up and what role they have, running backs come in several varieties.
 The tailback, also known as the halfback, is often a team's primary ball carrier on rushing plays.
 They may also catch passes, often acting as a check-down or safety valve when all other receivers on a pass play are covered.
 A wing-back or a slot-back is a term for a running back who lines up behind the line of scrimmage outside the tackle or tight end on either side of the offensive line.
-Slot-backs are usually only found in certain offensive alignments, such as the flexbone formation.
-There also exists a similar position, known as the H-back, which is actually considered a modification of the normal tight end position.
+Slot-backs are usually only found in certain offensive alignments, such as the [flexbone formation].
+There also exists a similar position, known as the [H-back], which is actually considered a modification of the normal tight end position.

 The fullback is often larger and stronger than the tailback and acts primarily as a blocker, though the fullback may also be used for catching passes or for rushing as a tailback does.
-Fullbacks often line up closer to the line of scrimmage than tailbacks do in order to block for them on rushing plays.
+Fullbacks often line up closer to the line of scrimmage than tailbacks do to block for them on rushing plays.